sinaru/cv-builder/README.md

 ## Usage

 First we need to have a yaml file with the CV data.
-The yaml file support following sections.
+The yaml file supports following sections.

 ```yaml
 version: 1